 Then she heads home and starts planning for how to do it again because she doesn’t believe she’s too old and she’s committed to all the cross training, PT and life balance it takes to make it happen.

-Seriously, I could keep this post going on and on, but time dictates I step away from the computer to go chase my own dreams.
+Seriously, I could keep this post going on and on with more female athlete quotes, but time dictates I step away from the computer to go chase my own dreams.

 Other ways to connect with Amanda